greenboxal/doggohub/doc/api/projects.md

 ### Project visibility level

-Project in GitLab has be either private, internal or public.
+Project in DoggoHub has be either private, internal or public.
 You can determine it by `visibility_level` field in project.

 Constants for project visibility levels are next: